 You will also work closely with a community counselor assistant.
-They will help you with day-to-day activities such as gaining access to community resources, offering transportation until you can provide or secure your own, acting as an extension of the community counselor for contact expectations, collecting substance use screens, and checking in.
+They will help you with day-to-day activities such as gaining access to community resources, offering transportation until you can provide or secure your own, acting as an extension of the community counselor for contact expectations, collecting substance use screens, and checking in with you and your family regularly.